 Candace brings her decades of teaching experience to the Solsara group immersion courses she has been teaching for the last fifteen years.
 With patience, vulnerability, and humor, she helps students find greater acceptance for themselves, while gaining the courage to share who they are with those closest to them.
 These students often remark on Candace’s compassion, empathy, ability to listen in a way that is different than anything else they have experienced.

 Solsara is made possible through the participation and contribution of many assistants who generously volunteer their time, energy, love, insights, and skills to creating the most conducive possible container for this transformative work to occur.
-Some assistants are new to this work, and may have just recently completed their first Immersion, while others have been deeply engaged in this practice and have assisted at workshops for many years.
+Some assistants are new to this practice, and may have just recently completed their first Immersion, while others have been deeply engaged and have assisted at Solsara for many years.
 Their presence is essential and invaluable to the practice of Solsara.